Wirt4/mmix-simulator/docs/service_architecture.md

 ## Alternatives
 1. pass bare strings to cover the missing parts `binary <- commandLineExecute("mmix", program, ".mms")` and `output <- commandLineExecute("mmixsimulator", binary, ".mmo)`
   Why it won't work
-   -  the parameters will keep on growing... the simulator's config (extensive flags) aren't in there
+   -  the parameters will keep on growing... the simulator's config (extensive flags) and timeout parameter aren't in there
    -  too much exposed information
   Why this way is better
    - Better information hiding